Have you ever looked into the mirror, saw a strange face and whispered to yourself “I feel nothing”?

 Read the article about arousal addiction right here to learn more about it. it’s not one of my own claims, it’s the conclusions of many researchers including Dr. Philip Zimbardo, the famous psychologist.

 Interestingly, some people indulge in these behaviors because they already feel numbed, and these behaviors don’t actually solve the problem, they make it worse.

-And some people do it, mostly unconsciously, on purpose in order to numb any pain that they have in their lives.
-But eventually it backfires by numbing everything and leaving them with creeping emptiness.
+And some people do it, mostly unconsciously, on purpose to numb any pain that they have in their lives.
+But it backfires by numbing everything and leaving them with creeping emptiness.

 What to Do?

 First of all, get rid of the fear of getting hurt again.
 Figure out what had happened in your past and made you become emotionally numb.
 It could be a breakup, a big failure …etc.

 Then, pick yourself up again.
 You don’t want to spend the rest of your life like a robot.
 Realize that it’s better to feel pain than to feel nothing at all.
 This pain will help you grow somehow, this pain is a proof that you’re a human.

 Remember that the walls that are keeping the disappointment away also keep the happiness away.